BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 We’ve been using HAProxy for several years now.
 Because of its features, like advanced backend monitoring or its enormous number of metrics, it's the perfect tool to help us on this migration.

-At the beginning, we didn't know how the app, the Horizontal Pod Autoscaler, Liveness probes etc. would react with real live production requests.
+At first, we didn't know how the app, the Horizontal Pod Autoscaler, Liveness probes etc. would react with real live production requests.
 So, we decided to migrate only 1% of production HTTP requests to our Kubernetes cluster.
 The other 99% of HTTP requests would remain on premise, where the application works for sure.

 Here's a part of the associated HAProxy configuration: